RobertTalbert/roberttalbert.github.io/speaking/speaking.md

 ### Recent speaking/consulting engagements

++ [An ABC for Effective Flipped Learning](http://rtalbert.org/pearsontoronto) (Keynote, Innovation Insights in Quantitative Business; May 25, 2015, Toronto, ON CA)
 + [Self-Regulated Learning in the Calculus Classroom](http://roberttalbert.github.io/advance) (Workshop, Syracuse University Project Advance; May 4--5, 2015, Syracuse and New York City, NY)
 + [Best Practices in Flipped Class Design](http://www.magnapubs.com/online-seminars/best-practices-in-flipped-class-design-13377-1.html) (Webinar, Magna Publications; March 26, 2015)
 + [Students at the Center: The Why and the How of Student-Centered, Inquiry-Focused Instruction](http://roberttalbert.github.io/lenoirrhyne) (Keynote, Lenoir-Rhyne University faculty retreat; January 9, 2015, Hickory, NC)